FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/using_android_device/Using-Your-Android-Device.rst

 can display the available apps using the *Android App Drawer* button that is available on the home screen.

-There should be another row of buttons visible above the “Back”, “Home” and “Recent Apps” buttons.
+There should be another row of buttons visible above the "Back", "Home" and "Recent Apps" buttons.
 In the center of this row of buttons is a button that has an array of dots or squares.

 .. image:: images/android_nextToBottomButtons.jpg